Beersheba bus bombings: Reactions

 Following the bombing, an estimated 20,000 Hamas supporters in Gaza took to the streets to celebrate.

 The Israeli Foreign Minister Silvan Shalom placed the blame on Yasser Arafat for not preventing the attacks, and for bringing nothing but "terror and evil" since his return to the Palestinian territories.

 Aftermath

 The attack was a shock to the Israeli public, especially because two Palestinian suicide bombers managed to get from Hebron to Beersheba after simply walking across the Green Line demarcation lines without difficulty.
 For this reason, after the attack many Israeli public officials, including Police Commissioner Moshe Karadi made emphasized that a hermetic separation barrier between Israel and the West Bank was vital to Israel's security.
 The southern part of the Israeli West Bank barrier was completed only after the attack.

 On September 26, 2004, Izz El-Deen Sheikh Khalil, a senior member of Hamas' military wing, was killed in a car bombing in the al-Zahera district of southern Damascus, Syria.
 The killing was blamed on Israeli agents.
 Officially, the Israeli government refused to claim responsibility, but unnamed Israeli sources unofficially acknowledged that Israel had assassinated Khalil as a response to the Beersheba bus bombings.

+On February 11, 2026, the IDF announced that it killed Basel Himouni, a Hamas fighter from Hebron who was accused of dispatching the suicide bombers to Beersheba, in an airstrike in Gaza on February 4.
+Himouni had been arrested in October 2004 but was released in the Gilad Shalit prisoner exchange in 2011.